 Dr. Perry has experience working both in private practice and shelter

 settings.
 She is passionate about nurturing the human-animal bond through open and honest conversation with clients and providing low stress and compassionate care for her patients.
 Her interests include soft-tissue surgery and preventative care.
 When not in the clinic, Dr. Perry, enjoys hiking, cooking, and spending time with her husband, Adam, and corgi, Garbanzo.
 She and her husband are eagerly awaiting the arrival of their first child in late July!

 Businees & Marketing Director

-Stephanie’s passion for high quality medicine combined with an exceptional client experience is what brought her to CityPaws Animal Hospital.
-Stephanie Brings with her over 20 years of experience in customer/ client service,administrative, and management/leadership experience in both the veterinary and hospitality fields.
-You will see Stephanie walking the halls of CityPaws Animal Hospital to ensure every client and their pet are having an exceptional experience.
+Stephanie’s passion for high-quality medicine combined with an exceptional client experience is what brought her to CityPaws Animal Hospital.
+Stephanie brings with her over 20 years of experience in customer/ client service, administrative, and management/leadership experience in both the veterinary and hospitality fields.
+You will see Stephanie walking the halls of CityPaws Animal Hospital to ensure every client and their pet is having an exceptional experience.
 If at any time you don’t see Stephanie, just ask the front desk, she would love to meet you and your furry companions!

-Stephanie is an active member of the VHMA, (Veterinary Hospital Management Association), and AAHA (American Animal Hospital Association).
+Stephanie is an active member of the VHMA, (Veterinary Hospital Management Association), AAHA (American Animal Hospital Association), SHRM (Society of Human Resource Management) and the American Business Women's Association.
 Stephanie’s hobbies are anything “animals” and her passion is animal advocacy.